Npontone/Pontone_GCCDC/README.md

 UNDER CONSTRUCTION

 # About
 This repository holds a set of scripts for a publication in preperation.
 These scripts are an application of the CCDC algorithm in Google Earth Engine.
-See Zhu & Woodcock (2012,2014,2015) for more information about the CCDC algorithm.
+See Zhu & Woodcock (2012,2014) and Zhu et al. (2015) for more information about the CCDC algorithm.
 For the CCDC helper functions used in this script, see Arévalo et al (2020).

 Citations: